-- 1 tsp black sesame
+- 1 teaspoon toasted black sesame seeds

-- 1 tsp white sesame
+- 1 teaspoon toasted white sesame seeds

-- 2 tsp dijon mustard
+- 2 teaspoons dijon mustard

-- 1 tbsp fresh lemon juice
+- 1 tablespoon fresh lemon juice

-Trim off ends of the mini cucumber, then cut into thin julienne.
+- Trim off ends of the mini cucumber, then cut into thin julienne.
 Remove the pit and the shell of the avocado.
 Cut the flesh of the avocado into 12 even slices.

-Lay down 1 slice of the smoked salmon.
+- Lay down 1 slice of the smoked salmon.
 Arrange kefir cheese, avocado, julienned cucumber, microgreens in the centre evenly distributed from left to right.
 Leave enough smoked salmon uncovered on the top and bottom for rolling.
 Wrap the smoked salmon around the fillings to make a roll.
 Repeat this step 12 times to make 12 rolls.

-Sprinkle sesame seeds on top of the kefir cheese smoked salmon wraps.
+- Sprinkle sesame seeds on top of the kefir cheese smoked salmon wraps.